What We Fund

 Our Desired Outcome is the elimination of untreated combined sewer overflows in the Detroit River system through optimal use of green stormwater infrastructure.

-Our Desired Outcome is a reduction in elevated blood lead levels in children in Detroit and Wayne County through reduced lead exposure in housing, soil, and water.
+Our Desired Outcome is a reduction in elevated blood lead levels in children in Detroit and Wayne County through reduced lead exposure in housing and soil.

-To achieve that outcome, we support efforts to develop new cost-effective methods and landlord incentives to reduce lead exposure; increase public demand for action by the private sector and by government; and design effective policies and policy enforcement.
+To achieve that outcome, we support efforts to develop cost-effective remediation methods for homeowners; incentives for landlords to reduce exposure in rental properties; collaboration between property owners, businesses, government, and nonprofit organizations; and design of effective policies and policy enforcement through increased public

 We will measure impact by tracking the number of children with elevated blood lead levels in Detroit and Wayne County.

-Our Desired Outcome is a reduction in incidents of asthma in Detroit and Wayne County through improved ambient air quality.
+Our Desired Outcome is a reduction in incidences of asthma in Detroit and Wayne County through improved ambient air quality.

 To achieve that outcome, we support efforts to develop new methods to measure, improve and monitor air quality; and design effective policies and policy enforcement.

-We will measure impact by tracking incidents of asthma in Detroit and Wayne County.
+We will measure impact by tracking incidences of asthma in Detroit and Wayne County.

-Our Desired Outcome is a culturally vibrant metropolitan Detroit region, evidenced by healthy organizations and a coordinated sector.
+Our Desired Outcome is a culturally vibrant metro Detroit, evidenced by financially healthy organizations and a coordinated sector.

 To achieve that outcome, we provide flexible funding to select arts and cultural organizations, support improved business models that increase the capacity and impact of those organizations, and invest in holistic efforts that strengthen the field.

-We will measure impact through the capitalization of arts organizations in metropolitan Detroit.
+We will measure impact by tracking the capitalization of arts organizations in metropolitan Detroit.

 Our Desired Outcome is to continue Detroit’s strong jazz tradition and Fred Erb’s legacy of jazz patronage by educating the next generation of jazz musicians.

-To achieve that outcome, we support efforts to provide and improve jazz instruction for musically talented youth.
+To achieve that outcome, we support efforts to provide and improve jazz instruction for youth.

 We will measure impact through the number of jazz education students.